hiddenmemory/facebook-ios-sdk/README.md

                                finalize:(void(^)(FBRequest*request))finalize;

  - Removed SBJSON to use the iOS native NSJSONSerialization methods
- - Swapped the delegate patterns to be a flexible block based API system resulting in less verbosity and better code locality (removes a big requirement on object globals to track requests in user code)
+ - Swapped the delegate patterns to be a flexible block based API system resulting in less verbosity and better code locality (removes a big requirement on object globals to track requests in user code).

     	[[Facebook shared] requestWithGraphPath:@"me/permissions"
                       finalize:^(FBRequest *request) {